x1angli/cvt2utf/README.md

 ## Usage
 There is only one mandatory argument: filename, where you can specify the directory or file name.
-* If it's a directory, all text files that meets the criteria underneath it will be converted to UTF8-encoded ones.
+* ___Batch mode___: Pass in a directory as the input, and all text files that meets the criteria underneath it will be converted to UTF8-encoding.
-* If it's an individual file, it would be straightforwardly converted to UTF-8.
+* ___Single file mode____: If the input argument is just an individual file, it would be straightforwardly converted to UTF-8.

 ___Examples:___